neuefische/wd-flipped-classroom-curriculum/archive/self-directed-learning-2/challenges-self-directed-learning-2.md

 > Required Sessions:
 >
-> - JS Basics
+> - JS Basics and Variables
-> - JS Variables and Numbers
+> - JS DOM and Events
 > - JS Conditions and Booleans

 ### Variables